Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Introduction

-In tBLG, the existence of flat bands near the Fermi energy at specific twist angles, referred to as magic angles, was predicted by a continuum model proposed by Bistrizer and MacDonald~\cite{BMD_tBLG_cont_2011}.
-Theoretical effort has since been mainly devoted to incorporating interactions into the electronic Hamiltonian of this continuum model.
+In tBLG, flat bands near the Fermi energy were predicted by Bistrizer and MacDonald's continuum model at specific twist angles, referred to as magic angles~\cite{BMD_tBLG_cont_2011}.
+Since the discovery of broken symmetry states at the magic-angle, theoretical effort has largely focused on incorporating interactions into the electronic Hamiltonian of this continuum model, in an attempt to understand these phases.
 Notably, Guinea \textit{et al.} incorporated long-ranged Hartree interactions into the continuum model, predicting strong distortions of the flat bands near the magic angle \cite{Guinea_Hart_distort_2018,Cea_Hart_Pin_2019,Cea_Hart_Dist_2020,Cea_Hart_revw_2022}.
-Long-ranged exchange, i.e. Fock, interactions have also been included in the continuum model, giving rise to various broken symmetry states in reasonable agreement with experimental measurements~\cite{SCHFC,Cea_Hart_Dist_2020,Cea_Hart_revw_2022}.
-Whereas these models are based on the reciprocal space continuum model, alternative approaches, based on the Wannier functions of the flat bands, have also had successes in explaining experimental measurements~\cite{SMLWF,Kang2019,MLWO,PHD_3,PHD_1,PHD_2}.
+Long-ranged exchange, i.e., Fock, interactions have also been included in the continuum model, giving rise to various broken symmetry states in reasonable agreement with experimental measurements~\cite{SCHFC,Cea_Hart_Dist_2020,Cea_Hart_revw_2022}.
+Alternative approaches based on the Wannier functions of the flat bands have also had success in explaining experimental measurements~\cite{SMLWF,Kang2019,MLWO,PHD_3,PHD_1,PHD_2}.
 However, neither of these techniques has clearly determined the role of short-ranged interactions, as separating the effects of short-range and long-range interactions in these methods is difficult.